patrickbucher/openbsdjourney/content/basic-package-management.md

 Fortunately, OpenBSD comes with a package system to install additional software provided by the community.
 I won't get into the details of this system but rather describe its most basic usage.

-Entering `pkg_` in the shell and pressing the tab key reveals a list of programs related to package management.
+Typing `pkg_` into the shell and pressing the tab key reveals a list of programs related to package management.
 Running the `whatis` command for each of those shows the following descriptions (in alphabetic order):

 - `pkg_add(1)`: install or update software packages
 - `pkg_check(8)`: check consistency of installed packages